Software I use

 Operating system

-The operating system I use on my PC is Fedora.
-I like Fedora because its developers seem to prioritize security (e.g., SELinux by default) and its package repos have recent versions of nearly all of the software that interests me such that I don't need to install less trustworthy packages (AUR, PPAs, unverified Flatpaks, etc.) or install software from source to the extent I did in the past.
+The desktop operating system I use is Fedora Linux.
+I like Fedora because its developers prioritize security (e.g., SELinux by default) and its package repository has recent versions of nearly all of the software I want.

-I perform minimal installations of Fedora (e.g., no desktop environment) using the Fedora Everything installer with the Fedora Custom Operating System option.
-Afterward, I configure my system using an idempotent Bash script I wrote named configure, which I run daily.
+I perform minimal installations of Fedora (e.g., no desktop environment) using the Fedora Everything installer.
+Afterward, I run an idempotent system configuration script I wrote named configure, which I run daily.

 Display manager

 I don't use a display manager (a.k.a. login manager) because I think they're unnecessary.
-Instead, after my system boots, I log in via the Linux console and run startx.
+Instead, after my system boots, I log in via the Linux console and run startx to start the window manager specified in my xinit config.

 Window manager

-I haven't gotten around to trying a Wayland compositor that supports stacking window management (e.g., labwc, Wayfire and hikari) because I'm so satisfied with Openbox.
+I haven't fully evaluated any Wayland compositors that support stacking window management (e.g., labwc, Wayfire, and hikari) because I'm so satisfied with Openbox.

 Desktop notifications

 I use a desktop notification daemon named Dunst.
-See my Dunst config.
+It works great and it's adequately configurable (see my Dunst config).

 Taskbar